 To assess the impact of adaptive s-norm, we first synthesize a retrieval task with 1,000 query utterances and 120 key utterances from different speakers in VoxCeleb, and compare the pass@1 with or without adaptive s-norm.
 We observe a moderate improvement from 95.8\% to 96.5\% with adaptive s-norm, confirming its benefit for retrieval stability.

-Next, we sample a more challenging test set for speaker verification from VoxCeleb with a highly imbalanced ratio of positive (same-speaker) to negative (different-speaker) pairs of 1:119, yielding 5,000 samples in total.
-Our speaker verification sub-module achieves an Equal Error Rate (EER) of 0.89\% on this benchmark with a decision threshold of 4.63.
-For deployment of \modelname, we adjust the threshold to 6 based on human case studies to balance precision and recall.
+Next, we sample a more challenging speaker verification test set from VoxCeleb with a highly imbalanced ratio of positive (same-speaker) to negative (different-speaker) pairs of 1:119, yielding 5,000 samples in total.
+Our speaker verification module achieves an Equal Error Rate (EER) of 0.89\% on this benchmark with a decision threshold of 4.63.
+For deployment, we adjust the threshold to 6 based on human case studies to balance precision and recall.
 The whole speaker verification system takes less than 0.1 seconds for a retrieval run with more than 1,000 candidate entries.

-\paratitle{Text Retrieval.} For Level-2 \modelname, text retrieval is primarily used to gather relevant information w.r.t the relation and keyword queries.
-We therefore focus on the pass@5 metric, which measures the ability of the system to return all relevant facts within a textual window shorter than 256 tokens (the size of the \textit{Level-2 MemChunk}).
-We construct a benchmark of 200 queries sampled from our personalized dialog transcripts, with a candidate entry pool of 500 (relation, personal fact) tuples.
-Using the straightforward retrieval strategy described in Section~\ref{sec:l2-submodules}, the system achieves a pass@5 score of 96\%.
-The full system latency is controlled to be less than 0.1s with a single Nvidia H100 GPU.
+\paratitle{Text Retrieval.} In Level-2 \modelname, text retrieval is used to gather relevant information w.r.t the relation and keyword queries.
+We therefore focus on the pass@5 metric, as it measures the ability of the system to return all relevant facts within a textual window shorter than 256 tokens (the size of the \textit{Level-2 MemChunk}).
+We construct a benchmark of 200 queries sampled from our personalized dialog transcripts, with a candidate entry pool of 500 (relation, personal fact) texts.
+Using the straightforward retrieval strategy described in Appendix~\ref{appendix:submodule_detail_l2}, the system achieves a pass@5 score of 96\%.
+The full system latency is controlled to be under 0.1s with a single Nvidia H100 GPU.